dolph/recipes/holidays/first-covid-thanksigiving-combined.md

 ### Beurre manié

-Mash together in a small bowl with your fingers or a fork until homogenous:
+Mash together in a small bowl with fingers or a fork until homogenous:

 - 55 grams **flour**
 - 56 grams (4 tablespoons) **butter**, room temperature